duffyw99/sean_tutorials/README.md

-# sean_tutorials
+# tutorials
-tutorial files for helping Sean
+this repo is for sharing files with people who want to learn more about python, etc.